 Master of Music

-Elevate Your Music Career
+Elevate Your Music Career with a Master of Music

 Whether you’re an aspiring artist, an experienced practitioner, or aiming for leadership roles in the dynamic music industry, our Master of Music program will equip you with the skills, knowledge, and connections to take your career to new heights.

-Tailored to your personal experience and career goals, this program offers a flexible blend of intensive coursework and hands-on training.
+Tailored to your unique experience and career goals, this program offers a flexible blend of intensive coursework and hands-on training.
 You’ll have the opportunity to specialise in a range of disciplines, including performance, composition, music technology, and the music business.

 Throughout your studies, you will develop essential skills needed for a successful career in the industry or further higher education, through collaborations with renowned guest artists, music producers, and industry professionals.